kevin-smets/the-incredible-machine/README.md

 --no-merge

 If you do not have any [platform specific files](https://cordova.apache.org/docs/en/latest/guide/cli/index.html#using-merges-to-customize-each-platform), you can add this flag.
 This will speed up live reloading as it skips the `cordova generate` step.

+You'll need to have started tim with this flag as well: `tim --no-merge`

 --device